Barzahlen/nagios-psqlcompare/README.md

     "postgres://user:password@hostOrIP:Port/DBname#Query"

+or

+    "user::password@hostOrIP:Port/DBname#Query"

 which can be something like this

     "postgres://myuser:secretpassword@localhost:5432/myapp#SELECT id FROM randomtable WHERE columnx = 23"

+or

+    "myuser:secretpassword@localhost:5432/myapp#SELECT id FROM randomtable WHERE columnx = 23"

 ## Installation
 Just clone the repo and built it with